Anti-lock braking system: Modern systems

 1971: First truck application: "Antislittamento" system developed by Fiat Veicoli Industriali and installed on Fiat truck model 691N1.

+1972: four-wheel-drive Triumph 2500 Estates were fitted with Mullard electronic systems as standard.
+Such cars were rare however and very few remain.

 1976: WABCO began the development of the anti-locking braking system on commercial vehicles to prevent locking on slippery roads, followed in 1986 by the electronic braking system (EBS) for heavy-duty vehicles.

 1978: Mercedes-Benz W116 As one of the firsts, used an electronic four-wheel multi-channel anti-lock braking system (ABS) from Bosch as an option from 1978 on.

 1982: Honda introduced electronically controlled multi-channel ALB (Anti Locking Brakes) as an option for the second generation of Prelude, launched worldwide in 1982.
 Additional info: the general agent for Honda in Norway required all Preludes for the Norwegian market to have the ALB-system as a standard feature, making Honda Prelude be the first car delivered in Europe with ABS as a standard feature.
 The Norwegian general agent also included a sunroof and other options to be standard equipment in Norway, adding more luxury to the Honda brand.
 However, the Norwegian tax system made the well-equipped car very expensive, and the sales suffered from high costs.
 From 1984 the ALB-system, as well as the other optional features from Honda, was no longer a standard feature in Norway.

 In 1985 the Ford Scorpio was introduced to the European market with a Teves electronic system throughout the range as standard.
 For this the model was awarded the coveted European Car of the Year Award in 1986, with very favorable praise from motoring journalists.
 After this success, Ford began research into Anti-Lock systems for the rest of their range, which encouraged other manufacturers to follow suit.

 Since 1987 ABS has been standard equipment on all Mercedes-Benz automobiles.
 Lincoln followed suit in 1993.

 In 1988, BMW introduced the first motorcycle with an electro-hydraulic ABS: the BMW K100.
 Yamaha Introduced the FJ1200 model with optional ABS in 1991.
 Honda followed suit in 1992 with the launch of its first motorcycle ABS on the ST1100 Pan European.
 In 2007, Suzuki launched its GSF1200SA (Bandit) with an ABS.
 In 2005, Harley-Davidson began offering an ABS option on police bikes.